sausagroll90/what-you-looking-app/README.md

 ## User guide

-1. Open the app.
+1. Open the app on your mobile device, holding the device flat as instructed.
-2. Raise your device and turn to face a local POI
+2. Raise your device and turn to face a nearby POI
-3. Icons will appear in the AR scene relating to POIs in the vicinity
+3. Objects will appear in the AR scene relating to POIs in the vicinity
-4. Tap an icon to display information about the POI
+4. Tap an object to display information about the POI
-5. Tap 'Back' to return to the AR view
+5. Tap 'Home' to return to the AR view
+6. Other features can be accessed from the "burger" menu at top left of home screen